-- G. Lighting Pedestrian lighting shall be placed where shown in the Emory Village Revitalization Plan.
-Suggested standards and luminaires, selected to compliment the Village's historic architecture, are shown in Illustration #1. - H. Utility service lines must be provided via underground conduit or pipes.
+- G.H.
+Lighting Pedestrian lighting shall be placed where shown in the Emory Village Revitalization Plan.
+Suggested standards and luminaires, selected to compliment the Village's historic architecture, are shown in Illustration #1. - H.I.
+Utility service lines must be provided via underground conduit or pipes.
 Overhead utility service is not permissible in the Village.
 New construction on existing sites within Emory Village must include replacement of all above-ground utility service lines with underground service or otherwise fully concealed utility service to buildings and sites.

 II.
-16.3 PRIVATE SECTOR DESIGN STANDARDS
+16.3 PRIVATE SECTOR DESIGNSTANDARDS

 - A. Buildings.
-New buildings and renovations shall conform to the guidelines noted below. - 1.
-Pedestrian Amenities All buildings shall be configured to allow safe, convenient, direct and continuous access for pedestrians to all primary building entrances.
-Principle building entry shall open directly on to the public right-of-way. - 2.
-"Build-to" line (i.e. "Building façade line") At least 75% of building façades on first floors shall align with Build-to Lines or be within 5 feet of Build-to Lines shown in the Emory Village Revitalization Plan.
+New buildings and renovations shall conform to the guidelines noted below. - Pedestrian Amenities All buildings shall be configured to allow safe, convenient, direct and continuous access for pedestrians to all primary building entrances.
+Principle building entry entries shall open directly on to the public right-of-way. - 2.
+"Build-to" line (i.e. "Building façade line"), Building Story, and Open-Air Space At least 75% of building façades on first floors shall align with Build-to Lines or be within 5 feet of Build-to Lines shown in the Emory Village Revitalization Plan.
 Any story above the first story may be set back 5 feet from the Build-To Lines.
 Awnings and canopies are not counted in building façade line determination.
-Permanent structures other than buildings, such as ATMs and similar elements, shall not be located closer to the street than the building façade lines. - 3.
-Building height.
-All new buildings shall be no less than two (2) stories, nor more than four (4) stories, as to be defined in the zoning overlay. - 4.
-Façade articulation Street-facing building facades shall be horizontally divided by floors using architectural means such as string courses, recesses, reveals or the like.
-They shall also be vertically divided utilizing Major and Minor Articulations to create visual interest and avoid monotony.
+Permanent structures other than buildings, such as ATMs and similar elements, shall not be located closer to the street than the building façade lines.